 What Is the Rice Diet?

 Kempner also believed that cutting out sodium and cholesterol could lower blood pressure and improve heart failure in his patients.
 As a result, Kempner's Rice Diet menu consisted almost entirely of carbohydrates with very low amounts of protein and virtually no sodium or cholesterol, per the Journal of the American Heart Association.

 Some fruit juices containing citrate were allowed because Kempner thought could counter metabolic acidosis, a condition associated with kidney disease and kidney failure in which body fluids become too acidic, per the National Kidney Foundation.
 Diet followers also received a vitamin supplement to make up for the lack of the B vitamins in white rice.

 In 66 of 72 patients, there was a decrease in heart size, and 73 of 82 patients had decreased blood cholesterol levels.
 Diabetic retinopathy improved or disappeared entirely for 21 of 33 patients who experienced the condition.

 However, per the Journal of the American Heart Association, these results should be viewed within the context of the time, during which malignant hypertension had a life expectancy of six months.

 Rice Diet for Weight Loss

-In the study, 106 people with obesity followed the diet, along with an exercise prescription and daily motivational support.
+In the study, 106 people with severe obesity followed the diet, along with an exercise prescription and daily motivational support.
 Each person lost at least 99 pounds, and average weight loss was 141 pounds.
 Many also experienced significant reductions in blood pressure, blood sugar and triglycerides.